Burgenland: Religion

 According to 2021 figures of Statistics Austria, Burgenland's population is mostly Christian (80.3%), with the highest proportion of Protestants in Austria (11.4%).
 65.5% of the population are Roman Catholic, and further 3.4% are adherents of other Christian denominations (mostly Orthodox Christians).
 Islam is practiced by 2.2%, while 0.7% profess another religion.
 16.8% of Burgenland's inhabitants profess no affiliation with any religion or denomination.
+The patron saint of Burgenland is Saint Martin of Tours.